free5gc/free5gc/.github/ISSUE_TEMPLATE/bug_report.md

 ## To Reproduce
 Steps to reproduce the behavior:
 1. Change config '...'
 2. Code patch '...'
-(You can fork the project and give us the patch diff you have modified)
+(You may fork the project and link the modified patch diff here)
 3. Run command '...'
 4. Dump packet '...'